julioaraujo96/usepopcorn/README.md

 # 🍿 usepopcorn 🍿

 This project was created with vite.
 The goal here is to recap React most important features and overall practice.
-More advanced projects incoming later on.

 - hooks
 - state management